zhangce/elementary/README.md

 ===============
-Mia::Elementary
+Elementary
 ===============

-Mia::Elementary is a scalable statistical inference and learning engine for factor graphs and Markov Logic Network.
+Elementary is a scalable statistical inference and learning engine for factor graphs and Markov Logic Network.

-Mia::Elementary is developed by the Hazy group (http://hazy.cs.wisc.edu/hazy/) from University of Wisconsin-Madison under Professor Christopher Ré (http://pages.cs.wisc.edu/~chrisre/).
+Elementary is developed by the Hazy group (http://hazy.cs.wisc.edu/hazy/) from University of Wisconsin-Madison under Professor Christopher Ré (http://pages.cs.wisc.edu/~chrisre/).